By Kevin Goetz

 Midwestern America is known for a lot of things, but y’know what it isn’t known for?
 Metal music.
 Especially symphonic metal.

-It started in 2006.
+It was 2006.
 I was 14 years old, nursing a few fresh bruises after yet another day of bullying at school.
 I remember the chill and the pain as I pressed a bag of ice to a fresh black eye, while browsing this brand-new website called Youtube – where I stumbled onto a fan-made music video for “The Kinslayer” by Nightwish.
 From the very first note, that first syncopated punch of the drums and guitars and keyboard, I was obsessed with symphonic metal.
 It was the most intensely powerful music I’d ever heard!

 It was empowering…but lonely.
 Metal as a whole was pretty unpopular with my peers, and these obscure European acts were even more unknown.
 Remember, this was before social media.

 …But literally the day after graduating from high school in 2010, Chris had to start working in a factory to take care of his siblings and his disabled parents.
 Despite 60-hour work weeks, he still came over to my house as often as possible so we could keep making music together.
-He felt that the band’s eventual success was his only conceivable way out of that factory – so he practiced guitar with all the fervor of someone fighting for their life.
+He felt that the band’s eventual success was his only conceivable way out of that factory.

 In 2014, when Adrienne joined the band, it was at the darkest time in all of our lives.
 Chris had lost his house and spent the hottest months of summer living on the streets.
 I had developed an autoimmune disease that was becoming life-threatening.
 And as for Adrienne herself, she had a violent ex-boyfriend who literally tried to beat her to death.

 And now, here we are, finally free.